2 Broke Girls (2011–2017): Season 1, Episode 10 - And the Very Christmas Thanksgiving - full transcript

 You saw the bathroom?

-feel like Thanksgiving without my father.
+Thanksgiving without my father.

-You made a lot of
+But you made a lot of

-people happy tonight.
+people happy here tonight,

-- You should feel pretty good about that.
+pretty good about that.

 - Yes, I do.

-Come on, elf.
-Clear these tables.
+- Come on, elf.

-You have to be there in
+Why you have to be there in

 the middle of the night?

-Because it's Black Friday.
+Because it's Black Friday, and

-The doors open at 5 a.m.
+the doors open at 5:00 A.M.

 to see the first person

-trampled to death by Uggs.
+trampled to death by UGGs.

-then all day tomorrow.
+all night and then all day tomorrow.

 - How are we gonna do this?